tatmanblue/copper/README.md

 > (another project dir) cargo test | copper
 ## Please note:
 Do not use --no-capture.
 The output is different.
 Copper currently works with output from cargo test only.

+# License
+Released under Apache 2.0 and MIT.
+See license files in git repo.